Summer Festivals in Fukushima 2019【Schedules and Details】Spectacular Annual Events of Japan

 About Soma Nomaoi

-In 1978, Soma Nomaoi was designated as a national Important Intangible Folk Cultural Property, and is currently held every year on the last Saturday, Sunday, and Monday of July.
+In 1978, Soma Nomaoi was designated a National Important Intangible Folk Cultural Property.
+It is now held annually on the last Saturday, Sunday, and Monday of July.

-After the Departure Ceremonies at the three shrines, each troop of armored attendees leaves for the festival field, forming a cavalry procession.
-After everyone arrives, they start a horse race called “Yoi-nori”, using traditional harness.
+• Yoi-nori [Riding at Dusk]: After the Departure Ceremonies at the three shrines, each troop of armored riders heads to the festival field, forming a grand cavalry procession.
+Once assembled, they participate in the Yoi-nori horse race, using traditional harnesses.

 Soma Nomaoi [Soma Wild Horse Chase]